-DeviceManager is a core entity which is responsible for keeping device and templates data models.
-It is also responsible for publishing any updates to all interested components (namely IoT agents, history and subscription manager) through Kafka.
+DeviceManager is a core entity which is responsible for keeping devices and templates data models.
+It is also responsible for publishing any updates to all interested components through Kafka.

 This service is stateless, having its data persisted to a database, with data isolation for users and applications, making possible a multi-tenant architecture for the middleware.